This standard has completed its five year review and was published by ANSI on August 12, 2016.

 This standard recently completed its five year review and was published on August 19, 2016.
 X9.100-140 provides the financial industry with a specification for an Image Replacement Document (IRD) that provides for a machine readable substitute document created from the image that is made from the front and back of the original check.
 Recent update removes Annex A Return Reason Information which will now be consolidated with return reasons for Image Exchange into a new standard X9.100-188.
 Future plans are to consolidate working groups X9AB3 into X9AB6 to support maintenance of all Check Image-related standards under one working group.

-This is a new standard that was worked on by the X9AB6 working group and was published on May 13, 2016 by ANSI.
+This standard was developed by the former X9AB6 working group and was published on May 13, 2016 by ANSI.
 This standard is a list of Return Reason codes that are used by the Financial Services industry for image exchange and the creation of IRDs.
 These codes are currently included within the ANSI X9.100-187 and ANSI X9.100-140 standards.
 The separation of the Return Reason Codes in its own standard makes updating and adding new codes easier for the X9 work group.
 A new Annex, Proper Use of Return Reason Codes, is introduced in X9.100-188.
 The consolidation of return codes information helps facilitate the implementation by banks and vendors, while providing better support to the user community.

 X9.100-189 Virtual Paying Agent Stamp for Savings Bonds